lisyce/TalkingGuitarTabs/final_project_handin.md

 **Names: Cara Lisy and Jasmine Herri**

+TODO: Cara
-## Introduction (in plain language) – ~2 paragraphs (about 750 words): What is the problem you are solving and why is it important to solve it?
+## Introduction (in plain language) – ~2 paragraphs (about 750 words):

+Comptency info: You can follow best practices for text simplification and ensure that everyone in the disability community can benefit from information that is shared.
+- 3: Demonstrates consistent use of and understanding of five or more principles
+- 2: Demonstrates consistent use of and understanding of four or more principles

+**The problem we are solving**

+**Why it is important to solve this problem**

+TODO: Jasmine
 ## Positive Disability Principals ~3-5 paragraphs: Address the questions in this competency

+Comptency info: You enact positive disability principals in your coursework.
+These include learning and applying principals such as non-ableist language and ideas such as emphasizing agency and control and avoiding disability dongles.
+- 3: Describes and/or critiques all concepts accurately
+- 2: Describes and/or critiques most concepts accurately.

+TODO: Cara
 ## Related Work– ~3 paragraphs: Talk about relevant work that closely connects with your project.

-## Methodology and Results– ~6 paragraphs : What did you do in your project- what did you design or implement?
-What were your metrics for success, and how did you validate?
-This should include at least one picture of your project, with alt text.
+TODO: Jasmine first then Cara
+## Methodology and Results– ~6 paragraphs :

+**What we designed and implemented**

+**Metrics for success**

+**Validating metrics**

+**Image** ADD ALT TEXT

+TODO: Jasmine
 ## Disability Model Analysis ~3 paragraphs (one per principal)

+Competency info: You can argue for how a given technology or research project, including your own, meets or fails to meet appropriate disability principles drawn from from disability justice’s 10 principles laid out by Sins Invalid.
+- 3: Uses three or more principals correctly (including defining them and correctly explaining why they apply)
+- 2: Uses at least two principals correctly

+TODO: Cara
-## Learnings and future work ~1-2 paragraphs (about 400 words): Describe what you learned and how this canbe extended/ built on in the future.
+## Learnings and future work ~1-2 paragraphs (about 400 words):

+**What we learned**

+**Future applications and extensions**